-If you have been paying any attention to real estate, then you know it is a sellers market, prices are up and that selling houses in any condition in Stockton has gotten a lot easier over the past 10 years.
+If you have been paying any attention to Stockton, Sacramento or Modesto real estate, then you know it is a sellers market, prices are up and that selling houses in any condition in Stockton has gotten a lot easier over the past several years.

-In fact, sales in every segment of the residential real estate market has changed forever.
-It really doesn’t matter where you are located, buyers can find whatever they are looking for in any market from the comfort of their home on a computer, tablet or smartphone.
+The evidence is in, the marketing and the sale of houses in every segment of the residential real estate market has changed forever.
+It really doesn’t matter where you are located, what the condition of your home or the price… buyers can find whatever they are looking for in any market from the comfort of their home on a computer, tablet or smartphone.
 Technology has leveled the playing field and for the first time ever, buyers and sellers have access to the same information that was previously exclusive to real estate agents.

-What used to be a one size fits all world in real estate is quickly turning into a deep web of many mini residential real estate markets where what is driving the sale of any particular house is a targeted search and marketing directly to the buyers that are most likely to buy.
-It is happening so rapidly that local real estate agents are trying to keep up, but buyers within certain market segments are passing them by and virtually excluding them from the conversation.
+What used to be a one size fits all world in real estate is quickly turning into a massive web of many mini residential real estate markets where what is driving the sale of any particular house is a targeted search and marketing directly to the buyers that are most likely to buy.
+It is happening so rapidly that local real estate agents are trying to keep up, but buyers and sellers within certain market segments are passing them by and in some cases virtually excluding them from the conversation.

 Buyers are starting their searches earlier and they are finding houses without a real estate agent in tow.
 Homeowners, interested in selling, start their research long before they contact a real estate agent and many are actually forgoing hiring one at all.
 The independence that they are experiencing is monumental and the information available to all of them is unprecedented.
 Sellers are retaining more equity, and buyers are getting value.
 Some agents are worried that they are losing a seat at the table.